 Fill out the Application Packet and send or email to:

 The application packet includes:

 Application form, $500 deposit, essay, two recommendations, one passport-sized photo (digital or hard-copy), housing preferences form, transcript.

 Upon receipt of the France Summer Study Abroad completed application packet, the applicant will be contacted to schedule a 30-minute interview with a program director.

 A $500 deposit is due with the application submission.
 This payment will not be processed until the application, interview and registration are complete.
 The deposit must be submitted to the Field Studies/Study Abroad office.
 Check or credit card is accepted.
 (Make check payable to College of DuPage.)
-Additionally, students new to COD must complete the online COD Admission Form, which includes a $20 application fee.
+Additionally, students new to COD must complete the online COD Admission Form, which includes an application fee.

 SUBMIT FINAL PAPERWORK

 Upon acceptance into the program, students will receive and be required to submit a second set of forms, found online: